 "I'm not going to do it" is usually followed by "and I'd like to see you make me."
 This phrase is heard daily in direct care.
-Whether you are a nurse, teacher, mental health worker or correctional officer, you are bound to encounter the passive-aggressive behavior of a noncompliant individual in your daily interactions.
+Whether you are a teacher, nurse, mental health worker or correctional officer, you are bound to encounter passive-aggressive behavior as you determine how to deal with a noncompliant person.
 What can you do?
 How do you get a person to leave an unauthorized area?
 What if a patient refuses medication?
 How do you talk an adolescent into doing daily chores which are a part of the group home routine?
 How can you make someone do something they are stubbornly refusing to do?

 You can't.
 When all is said and done, you cannot make anyone do anything.
 Here is where we all fall into a trap from time to time.
 Sometimes we feel if we can't get a person to do what we are directing them to do we lose our credibility.
 This is not true.
 Often this attitude on our part only escalates a situation.
-As the verbal interaction progresses: "Do it now;" "No, I don't have to;" "Yes, you do;" "No I don't;" "I said so;" "Who cares what you say - make me;" several things happen -
+As the verbal interaction progresses ("Do it now;" "No, I don't have to;" "Yes, you do;" "No I don't;" "I said so;" "Who cares what you say—make me") two major things happen:

-You get frustrated and lose your professionalism.
-This leads to a loss of your own rationality and decreases your chance that compliance will be the end result.
+- You get frustrated and lose your professionalism.
+This leads to a loss of your own rationality and decreases your chance that compliance will be the result.

-The individual who is noncompliant feels more powerful.
-He or she begins to feel in control of the verbal interaction and in fact, is manipulating your reactions.
+- The individual who is noncompliant feels more powerful.
+They begin to feel in control of the verbal interaction and, in fact, is manipulating your reactions.

-Here are some key verbal intervention tips when dealing with noncompliant behavior:
+Here are some key verbal intervention tips for managing the noncompliant person:

-Here's an example of the six steps outlined above being utilized in a verbal interaction with a noncompliant person:
+Here's an example of the six steps outlined above for how to Deal with a noncompliant person via a verbal interaction:

 Staff: "Jim, it's 9:00 and you know you have to leave the day room and get ready for bed."